Grace at Christmas

 Grace is excited for Christmas with Ma and Nana to come, until she learns that another woman and her daughter -- who is Grace's age -- will be staying over because of a snafu with their flight back to Trinidad.
 Grace is angry she has to sleep on the couch and sad she can't be with both her parents because they are divorced and her papa lives in Gambia.
 When Grace finds Savannah crying because she can't be with her papa on Christmas, either, they bond and have fun putting on a Christmas play for the family in the apartment.

 Is it any good?

-GRACE AT CHRISTMAS does an excellent job of showing the changing emotions of a young girl thrown by Christmas not being what she had imagined it would be, then finding it more fun with the addition of two strangers who needed a place to stay.
+The story does an excellent job of showing the changing emotions of young Grace.
+She is thrown at first by Christmas not being what she had imagined it would be, then finds it more fun with the addition of two strangers who needed a place to stay.
 The expressive watercolors amplify the mood shifts and help the reader experience Grace's initial trepidation and ultimate joy.

 Families can talk about...